 - Temporary Maintenance: This type of support is generally authorized during the pendency of the divorce, in order to allow the recipient spouse to maintain the lifestyle he or she enjoyed during the marriage. .
 Once the divorce is final, temporary spousal support will end, possibly in favor of a different kind of support.

 - Maintenance in gross: This type of support means one spouse pays the other spouse the money in a lump sum payment.

 If you are contemplating filing for divorce, or are currently involved in a divorce proceeding, you should contact an experienced Chicago divorce attorney as soon as possible.
 The sooner you contact an attorney, the sooner you can argue for a fair assessment of spousal support.
-The law firm of The Taradash Group, P.C. is a dedicated family law firm committed to providing excellent representation to their clients.
-Serving clients in Chicago and the surrounding areas, including Will, Dupage, and Lake Counties, The Taradash Group, P.C. is committed to helping our clients through their family law issues.
+The law firm of Taradash Given, P.C. is a dedicated family law firm committed to providing excellent representation to their clients.
+Serving clients in Chicago and the surrounding areas, including Will, Dupage, and Lake Counties, Taradash Given, P.C. is committed to helping our clients through their family law issues.
 Call (312) 775-1020, or fill out our online contact form to contact an attorney today.